 I am honored to represent House District 61, which includes Summit, Lake, Pitkin and parts of Delta and Gunnison counties.
-I serve as the chairwoman of the House Education Committee and sit on both the Business, Labor, Workforce, and Economic Development Committee and Appropriations Committee.
-I am also the vice-chairwoman of the interim Wildfire Matters Review Committee.
+This session, I serve as the vice chair of the Joint Budget Committee which writes the long bill that becomes the state budget.

 As a career educator and former school district superintendent, I am pleased to have become one of the legislature’s leading voices on education issues.
 During the 2014 session I sponsored the Student Success Act and the annual School Finance Act.
 These two bills invest nearly $500 million into K-12 education and will help every school district across the state.
 They include a $110 million buy down of the “negative factor,” investments in early childhood reading programs, funding for English Language Learner programs and the creation of 5,000 new slots for at risk youth in kindergarten classrooms.

 In 2013 I sponsored the annual school finance bill along with legislation to streamline our childhood development programs, putting them under one umbrella and cutting down on administrative and government waste.
 I also sponsored a bill to improve educator evaluation systems, making them more effective.

 In 2012 I sponsored one of the major education initiatives of of that session—the Colorado READ Act, expanding early childhood literacy programs.